Dementia Care Matters' Latest News

 Person Centred Dementia Care National Courses 2017.
-We will be running courses in Wales & London this year to commence in July (Wales) & September (London).
-For booking forms, course dates and further information please go to our University Learning page.
+We will be running courses in London this year to commence in September (London).
+For booking forms, course dates and further information click here

 Training Skills Matter 2017.
 This years course will commence in September in Solihull.
-For booking forms, course dates and further information please go to our University Learning page.
+For booking forms, course dates and further information click here

 Please click here to view the Summer Edition of the Barunga Village Lifestyle Newsletter.
 Barunga Village is one of three of our Butterfly Projects in Australia.